We Got Audited By a Competent Authority. Here’s What You Need To Know.

 Side note #2: You might be wondering why the hell are we getting audited anyway – aren’t we only a consulting company?
 Good question, Jedi!
 We actually also act as a legal manufacturer of medical devices.
 In other words, you can (sort of) throw your medical device software over the fence to us and we bring it to market, handling everything from documentation to customer support.
 So, in the context of this audit, we’re just another medical device manufacturer.
 But that also makes it very interesting, because we’ve set up our QMS and technical documentation using our own free templates and our eQMS software, Formwork.
 So we can use this audit to get some real-world auditor data on how well those templates and Formwork do.
 Cool!

-That’s because I know how state institutions, just like hospitals and large enterprise companies, sometimes are willing to improve and act faster, but they can’t because any change within their institution has to be synced across a complex web of stakeholders and interdependent processes.
+That’s because I know how competent authorities are state institutions, which means that just like hospitals and large enterprise companies, they are sometimes willing to improve and act faster, but they can’t because any change within their institution has to be synced across a complex web of stakeholders and interdependent processes.
 So I’ll try to be more tolerant here.
 And no, they didn’t force me to be this way.
 That being said, I’ll still be ranting.. a bit.. we’ll see.

 Episode 2: The Coworking Space Situation